awused/aw-man/README.md

 Required:

-* Development libraries for gio your platform - See [gio](https://gioui.org/) for installation instructions.
+* Development libraries for gio your platform - See [gio](https://gioui.org/doc/install) for installation instructions.

 Optional:

-* [libvips](https://github.com/libvips/libvips#install) is used to provide wider support for more formats.
+* [libvips](https://github.com/libvips/libvips#install) is used to provide support for more formats than Go natively supports.
     * If lipvips and its development headers are not available, build with the `novips` tag: `go get -u -tags novips github.com/awused/aw-man`.
 * 7z - Support for 7z archives is provided by the 7z binary.
 The native Go implementations were not performant.
     * If the 7z binary is not present, 7z archives will fail to open.
+* GDK - GDK is used to provide support for even more image formats, if available and configured.
+    * On Fedora the package is `gtk3-devel`.
+    * I am not confident enough in its implementation to enable it by default.
+The existing Go bindings did not work and even after modification it may be unstable or leaky.
+    * It must be enabled with the `gdk` build tag: `go get -u -tags gdk github.com/awused/aw-man`.

 <!-- * [ImageMagick 6 or 7](https://imagemagick.org/script/download.php) Is used by the default upscaler.
 * [waifu2x-ncnn-vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan) When installing waifu2x, make sure that the [models](https://github.com/nihui/waifu2x-ncnn-vulkan/tree/master/models) directory is present (copied or symlinked) in the same directory as the executable.